 Ordered by hit rate, highest first.

 The CMS lets any author type a new tag into the frontmatter.
-Two authors writing the same week create ai-coding, ai-programming, code-with-ai — three tags for one concept.
+Two authors writing the same week create ai-coding, ai-programming, and code-with-ai — three tags for one concept.

 2. No threshold for “when does a tag become a page”